 Note: When you drop all of your classes using Student Center, the information is relayed to the Office of the Registrar.
 The date on which the drop process is completed is the effective date used for official records in the Registrar’s Office, Financial Aid, and Student Financial Services.
 Many students, however, must also complete various exit procedures with offices on campus.
 We strongly encourage students that are considering withdrawing to visit the Office of the Registrar or the Academic & Career Advising Center, GH 114, for a full discussion of the withdrawal procedure.
 Following the complete withdrawal procedure ensures that outstanding issues are dealt with in advance of leaving the university.
 Add/Drop forms are available at the Office of the Registrar, SBS 133.

-Students must contact the Office of the Registrar to request permission to withdraw completely from the term after the fourth week of classes.
+Students must contact the Office of the Registrar to request permission to withdraw completely from the term after the second week of classes.